Estimated reading time: 11 minutes

 Summary

-These seven steps can help improve the performance of your website.
-By following these seven steps, you can get baseline measurements, build your trust and authority online, and increase your visibility online.
-After completing these seven steps, you can decide whether to add a blog, frequently asked questions, or new service pages.
-It will take a few months to see regular traffic, but these seven tips can help you start on the right foot.
+These seven steps can help to improve the performance of your website.
+By following these steps, you can get baseline measurements, build trust and authority online, and increase your online visibility.
+After completing these steps, you can decide whether to add a blog, frequently asked questions, or new service pages.
+It might take a few months to see regular traffic, but these seven tips can help you start on the right foot.